andreigi/oliodigest/_posts/2021-05-29-Why-it-isnt-the-end-of-the-2021-Crypto-bull-market.md

 While the total market cap's daily is more bullish at 7% higher than 200MA...
 [![bitcoin]({{ site.baseurl }}/posts-images/2021-05-29-totalma.png "more eth trading")]({{ site.baseurl }}/posts-images/2021-05-29-totalma.png)

+Also, the previous bull cycle of the total market cap had 45% and 48% price declines, while the recent one is 50% which is not far off the typical.
+Bitcoin's price decline in the previous bull market was obviously lower than the current price decline.

 In summary, we should always check TA of total coin marketcap because Bitcoin is slowly becoming old and obsolete.